“Everything must be made as simple as possible. But not simpler.”

 Once you’ve created a successful sales page for your top product…THEN feel free to create additional sales pages for your other products, as needed.

 Effective sales pages help you sell your product online, 24/7 without you having to talk to a single soul!
+(This varies depending on your product or what you’re selling.)

 How to use the Anti-Marketing Manifesto in your sales pages: you already know the answer!
 Write all sales copy in your true voice, while weaving in your perspectives, viewpoints, and values.
 Include your company back story, why you started your business, why you created the product or service, and why you’re f%#king stoked to help the person on the other end!